Chinese Short-term Visiting Visa (Q2)

 • A digital picture file, no need to spend money on Walgreen or other professional photography service.

-• Or ask your family member to take a headshot photo of yours with a smart phone, and send the picture file to us for editing to be compliance with COVA system.
+• Just ask your family member to take a headshot photo of yours with a smart phone, and use any photo editing app to remove the background.

 Be sure to provide a photocopy of a Chinese ID card (front and back) of the inviter in China, do not use a Chinese passport.

-• Chinese ID Card photocopies can be scanned or taken photos, then be sent in email or even WeChat.
+• Chinese ID Card photocopies can only be taken photos with original card, then be sent in email or even WeChat.

 • Visiting non-Chinese nationals who hold long term Chinese visas to work or study in China.